-This holiday season consider giving gifts that have meaning — ones that transport your loved ones to special places in the Portland Region with a smell, a taste, a feeling, or a plan to vacation again.
-Here are some ideas to spark your imagination and help local businesses that need support.
-We won’t judge if you purchase a few of these for yourself.
+This holiday season, consider giving gifts that have meaning — ones that transport your loved ones to special places in the Portland Region with a smell, a taste, a feeling, or a vacation plan.
+Here are some ideas to spark your gift-giving imagination, though we won’t judge if you purchase a few of these for yourself.

 Shopping Districts in the Portland Region

 The Portland Region is open for business.
-The city of Portland’s six quadrants each boast several vibrant neighborhoods with many locally owned shops, such as St. John’s, Mississippi Avenue, Alberta Street, Sellwood-Mooreland and The Pearl.
-Downtown Portland may look emptier now that offices are working from home – but that’s all the more reason to spend a day supporting these hard-working businesses.
-Outside the urban core, you’ll find friendly locally owned boutiques in the downtowns of Oregon City and Gresham, plus uniquely Oregon shops in Tigard, Beaverton and Hillsboro.
+The city of Portland’s six quadrants each boasts several vibrant neighborhoods with many locally-owned shops.
+This includes St. John’s, Mississippi Avenue, Alberta Street, Sellwood-Moreland and The Pearl.
+Downtown Portland and its many unique shops stocked with Oregon’s favorite brands can occupy a whole day of gift hunting.
+Outside the urban core, you’ll find friendly locally owned boutiques in the downtowns of Oregon City, Milwaukie, Lake Oswego and Gresham, plus uniquely Oregon shops in Tigard, Beaverton and Hillsboro.

 Home Gifts in the Portland Region